Aggressive Houston Lawyers Confront Charges of Burglary and Theft

 If you’ve been accused of a property offense, our criminal law counselors will explain your legal rights and the specific elements of your charge for crimes including:

 - Burglary — Though many people confuse burglary with robbery, burglary requires someone to break into a property with the intent to commit a theft, assault or felony.
 This requires proof of the defendant’s mental state, which is often based merely on speculation.
-Our attorneys can often counter this allegation effectively at trial.
+Our Houston attorneys can often counter this allegation effectively at trial.

 - Theft — Whether theft is charged as a felony or misdemeanor depends on the value of the item at issue.
 In most cases, felony charges can be brought if the value of the property taken is equal to or greater than $20,000.
 But stolen property is often overvalued; we protect your rights by highlighting improper valuations.